-The Company's average interest-earning assets decreased approximately \$15,788,000, or 1.91%, from approximately \$827,136,000 for 2022 to approximately \$811,348,000 for 2023.
+The Company's average interest-earning assets decreased approximately \$15,821,000, or 1.91%, from approximately \$827,495,000 for 2022 to approximately \$811,674,000 for 2023.
 Average taxable held to maturity securities increased approximately \$65,114,000, average nontaxable held to maturity securities decreased approximately \$1,335,000 and average taxable available for sale securities decreased approximately \$61,187,000 as investment maturities and calls exceeded purchases of these securities.
-Average fed funds sold decreased approximately \$15,961,000.
+Average fed funds sold decreased approximately \$15,994,000.
 These decreases were caused by the decrease in savings and interest-bearing DDA balances during the same period due to the runoff of several large public fund depositors.
 Average loans decreased approximately \$1,612,000 as principal payments, paydowns, maturities, and charge-offs on existing loans exceeded new loans.
 The decrease in average loans and the decrease in average deposits, as discussed below, caused less new purchases in investments in securities and an increase in borrowed funds.
 The average yield on interest-earning assets was 4.05% for 2023 compared with 2.90% for 2022.
 The yield on average investment securities increased as a result of the increase in prime rate during 2023 as discussed in the Overview.

-Average interest-bearing liabilities increased approximately \$381,000, or 0.06%, from approximately \$609,334,000 for 2022 to approximately \$609,715,000 for 2023.
-Average savings and interest-bearing DDA balances increased approximately \$39,464,000 primarily as several large public fund customers maintained higher balances throughout the year with the bank subsidiary prior to withdrawing funds.
+Average interest-bearing liabilities decreased approximately \$1,511,000, or 0.25%, from approximately \$611,226,000 for 2022 to approximately \$609,715,000 for 2023.
+Average savings and interest-bearing DDA balances increased approximately \$39,464,000 primarily as several large public fund customers maintained higher balances throughout the year with the bank subsidiary prior to withdrawing funds, while interest-bearing time deposits decreased approximately \$42,796,000 mainly due to higher competitive rates paid by other local financial institutions.
 The average rate paid on interest-bearing liabilities increased from 0.35% for 2022 to 1.01% for 2023.
 This increase was the result of increased rates in 2022 and 2023.